Edit

 Find what you need on your Home canvas

 The final section of Home is the center area, called the canvas.
 The content of your canvas updates as you select different items.
-By default, the Home canvas displays options for creating new items, recommended items, recents, favorites, and content that has been shared with you.
-If you've selected the Show less view, the New section of the canvas is collapsed.
+By default, the Home canvas displays options for creating new items, recents, and getting started resources.
+To collapse a section on your canvas, select the Show less view.

-When you create a new item, it's saved in your My workspace unless you've selected a workspace from Workspaces.
+When you create a new item, it saves in your My workspace unless you selected a workspace from Workspaces.
 To learn more about creating items in workspaces, see create workspaces.

 Note

-Power BI Home is different from the other product experiences.
+Power BI Home is different from the other product workloads.
 To learn more, visit Power BI Home.